Time Efficiency for Creatives (17 time management styles)

 15. A Time-Efficient Mindset

 A time-efficient mindset is thinking and believing in a way that improves your time efficiency.
+This is impactful, because how you think and perceive your world dictates your experience of it.

-So the goal here is to cultivate a mindset that supports better time habits, thinking frameworks and perspectives.
+The goal here is to cultivate a mindset that supports better time habits, thinking frameworks and perspectives.

 Here are a few tips: